-The system card consists mainly of logic elements, and acts as the logic interface between the system control and the driver.
+The system card consists mainly of logic elements and acts as the logic interface between the system control and the driver.

 The Start-Stop logic insures that starting occurs at minimum frequency and voltage, and that acceleration to the reference input is through the timed acceleration circuit.
-Stopping is accomplished by first decelerating at the set timed rate until a low voltage level is reached, at which time the inverter is stopped An ODMF input provides a special decelerate to minimum frequency operation, from the set reference level, without stopping the inverter, the deceleration occuring at a faster than set timed rate.
-The a.c. motor can be connected to the inverter at this minimum frequency operating level without disturbance, and will then be accelerated to the reference level at the set timed rate when the ODMF signal is removed.
+Stopping is accomplished by first decelerating at the set timed rate until a low voltage level is reached, at which time the inverter is stopped.

+An ODMF input provides a special decelerate to minimum voltage operation, from the set reference level, without stopping the inverter, the deceleration occuring at a faster than set timed rate.

-The minimum voltage and frequency detection logic contained on this card provides an OMVFRO signal readout to alert the system control when this drive condition is reached.
+The minimum voltage detection logic contained on this card provides an OMVFRO signal readout to alert the system control when this drive condition is reached.
 An ORRO run readout provides a signal dependent on whether the inverter is operating or in a stopped condition.
 An IF indicating light on this card gives a visual idea of inverter operating frequency by its blinking frequency.